 James Cooke: Changing Managing Agents

-For this article James explains how leaseholders living in flats and apartments can effectively change their managing agent.
+James Cooke MA is Director of Your Home Property Management and in this article he explains how leaseholders living in flats and apartments can effectively change their managing agent.
 Many leaseholders don’t realise they are in charge and can bring in new management and too many assume the management comes with the block.

 Getting rid of poor property management companies is not easy.
 If it were you wouldn’t be reading this.
 And I wouldn’t be writing it!
 Before we get to the action plan we need to agree first principles: what exactly is bad management?
 Time and time again it’s the same issues.
 Over to the Aagh!-ometer.